-Kouvaris’ proposal is therefore to take a different approach to looking for the elusive particles.
+Kouvaris’ proposal is therefore to take a different approach to look for the elusive particles.

 Today, there is a number of detectors placed approximately a couple of kilometers below the Earth’s surface, and there is a very specific reason for their placement so far below ground: if dark matter interacts weakly with ordinary matter (as also the neutrinos do), only these two species can penetrate kilometers of the Earth’s crust without being stopped.